stefantlp/MEMEIT_trial/README.md

 # MEMEIT? - University IT Department Entry Test

-This repository contains the files for **MEMEIT?**, a website developed as part of an entry test for the university's IT department.
+This repository contains the files for **MEMEIT?**, a website developed as part of an entry test for the university's IT department in my first year of studies.
 The project is a meme-sharing platform designed for students, featuring user authentication, meme uploads, and a responsive layout.

 ## 🛠 Features
 - **User Authentication**: Login and account creation pop-ups